-When you create a monitor using a cron schedule like
+When you create a monitor for a cron job with a schedule like

-Creating a test monitor or monitoring a single cron job is easy and can be completed in just a few minutes.
+Creating a test monitor or monitoring a single cron job can usually be completed in just a few minutes.

 /runping followed by a

 /failping to simulate a job that started and then exited with an error.
-Read the integration guide to learn more about using CronitorCLI or Curl to send pings when your job runs.
+For production usage, read the integration guide to learn more about using CronitorCLI or Curl to send pings when your job runs.

 Your new monitor is created in a paused state; monitoring will not begin until the first ping is received.

-If you are monitoring jobs in a crontab file, using
+If you are monitoring cron jobs on Linux, BSD or MacOS, using

 cronitor discover in CronitorCLI is